-FORM 20_F
+FORM 20-F

-FURIVI 20-F 0 REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2005 OR 0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 0 SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report Flamel Technologies S.A.
-(Exact name of Registrant as specified in its charter) Not Applicable (Translation of Registrant's name into English) Republic of France (Jurisdiction of incorporation or organization) Parc Club du Moulin a Vent 33, avenue du Docteur Georges Levy 69693 Venissieux Cedex France (Address of principal executive offices) O stered or to be registered pursuant to Section 12(b) of the Act.
+• REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

+OR

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2006

+OR

+0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\\

+0 SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Date of event requiring this shell company report

+Commission file number: 000-28508 Flamel Technologies S.A.

+(Exact name of Registrant as specified in its charter)

+Not Applicable

+(Translation of Registrant's name into English)

+Republic of France (Jurisdiction of incorporation or organization)

+Parc Club du Moulin a Vent 33, avenue du Docteur Georges Levy 69693 Vénissieux Cedex France (Address of principal executive offices)

+Securities registered or to be registered pursuant to Section 12(b) of the Act.

+Title of each class

+Ordinary Shares, nominal value 0.122 Euros per share, represented by American Depositary Shares (as evidenced by American Depositary Receipts), each representing one Ordinary Share

+Securities registered or to be registered pursuant to Section 12(g) of the Act.
 None.

-Securities regi stered or to be registered pursuant to Section 12(g) of the Act.
-Ordinary Shares, nominal value 0.122 Euros per share, represented by American Depositary Shares (as evidenced by American Depositary Receipts), each representing one Ordinary Share (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act.
+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act.
 None.

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

+[update] 23,990,590 Ordinary Shares, nominal value 0.122 Euros per Ordinary Share

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes o  No 🗹

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

+Yes o  No 🗹

-Indicate the nu amber of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
-23,706,590 Ordinary Shares, nominal value 0.122 Euros per Ordinary Share Indicate by ch eck mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No ☑ s an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the hange Act of 1934.
-Yes o No ☑ during the pred check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing for the past 90 days.
-Yes ☑ No o
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗹  No o